Fix the Structural Bottleneck: Context Compression via Explicit Information Transmission: Conclusion

-This work presents \method{}, a new paradigm for soft context compression by formulating compression as explicit information transmission over frozen LLM hidden states. \method{} performs coordinated depth-wise and width-wise information transmission for compression.
-By decoupling compression from the iterative self-attention dynamics used in prior LLM-as-a-compressor methods, our approach mitigates distribution shift caused by progressive representation overwriting and enables more controllable aggregation of contextual information.
-Experiments show that our method consistently outperforms prior compression methods.
-While \method{} shows performance gains over existing approaches, our study is limited to relatively smaller LLMs with 1B to 3B parameters, a relatively short context length (512) and a fixed compression ratio (x4) due to our limited computational resources.
-Future work could explore scaling to larger models with various compression ratios and context lengths, and investigate our approach on other model families.
-More broadly, the proposed paradigm provides a flexible design space for context compression beyond standard attention-based formulations.
-Therefore, we hope that this work can inspire future research to explore more design choices in this new paradigm to facilitate the development of the context compression field.
+This work presents \method{}, a new paradigm for soft context compression that formulates compression as explicit information transmission over frozen LLM hidden states, mitigating the limitations of layerwise dilution and lack of allocation.
+Experiments show that it consistently outperforms prior compression methods.
+More broadly, the proposed paradigm provides a more flexible design space beyond standard attention-based formulations.
+Therefore, we hope that this work can inspire future research to explore more design choices in this new paradigm and further advance context compression research.